 Overview of Author-Date Style

 The author-date style is used by many in social sciences or sciences.
 Either style may include footnotes or endnotes but usually the author-date style doesn’t include them.
 The in-text author-date style corresponds to entries created in a reference list rather than a bibliography.
-This style is easier to use than the notes-biblio style it’s more straightforward.
+This style is easier to use than the notes-biblio style as it’s more straightforward.

 Reference List or Bibliography